facebook Your Wedding, Your Way

 banner

-Perhaps you’re one of them?
+Perhaps you’re part of this growing movement to do things your way?
 Maybe you feel that the ‘traditional’ wedding doesn’t quite capture the details that have meaning to you and your partner?
 That you’d rather create something that honours your own heritage and culture, combined with that of your beloved?

 You’re certainly not alone.
-When NameSwitch was invited to speak on diversity at the Bridelux Symposium, the overwhelming consensus of wedding professionals was that they, too, are seeing a change in how weddings are becoming more individually unique; created to celebrate the heritage (often blended) and preferences of each couple.
+When NameSwitch was invited to speak on diversity at the Bridelux Symposium in 2019, the overwhelming consensus of wedding professionals was that they, too, are seeing a change in how weddings are becoming more individually unique; created to celebrate the heritage (often blended) and preferences of each couple.

 Your wedding middle